DA0-DA0/dao-contracts/README.md

 Once a proposal has expired without passing, anyone can submit a "Close" message to mark it closed.
 This has no effect beyond cleaning up the UI/database.

+## Complimentary Contracts

+These contracts can be used in combination with the cw-dao contract to extend functionality.
+Simply make a proposal to instantiate them via the cw-dao.

+- [cw-vest](https://github.com/ben2x4/cw-vest): Adds the ability to vest cw-20 tokens.
+Useful if you want community members to be incentivized over a longer term or for payments on projects that have multiple phases.

 ## Running this contract

 You will need Rust 1.44.1+ with `wasm32-unknown-unknown` target installed.